dann1/one-deploy/arch_single_ceph.md

     - **Deploy MGRs**: MGR nodes, or Manager nodes, are responsible for managing and monitoring the Ceph cluster.
 The playbook will deploy MGR nodes and configure them to collect and present cluster metrics, handle commands and requests from clients, and perform other management tasks.

-4. **Configure the Cepch Cluster**: Once all necessary components are deployed, the playbook will perform any additional tasks required to finish configuring the Ceph cluster.
+4. **Configure the Ceph Cluster**: Once all necessary components are deployed, the playbook will perform any additional tasks required to finish configuring the Ceph cluster.
 This may include setting up placement groups (PGs), configuring pools, enabling features such as erasure coding or cache tiering, and optimizing performance settings.
 By default, one pool will be created with the name `one`.

 ## Additional Configurations per Use Case